conchlin/boswell/scripts/README.md

-# Scripting Documentation
+# Boswell Scripting Environment Documentation
+This README file serves as the official documentation of the Boswell scripting environment.
+This document is intended for developers who want to create custom scripts for the environment.

+### Prerequisites
-This file will be treated as the official documentation of the Boswell scripting environment.
-This file also assumes that you have a basic understanding of OOP and data structures.
+Before you can start developing scripts for the Boswell environment, you should have a basic understanding of OOP and data structures.

 -------------------------------------------------------------------

 ## Groovy Basics
-Boswell has adopted the Groovy language for scripting purposes.
-The main reason behind this decision is the syntax similarities that it shares with Java and Kotlin.
-Having this similarity could help to reduce the learning curve when utilizing and writing these scripts.
+Boswell uses Groovy as its scripting language.
+Groovy has similar syntax to Java and Kotlin, making it easier for developers to learn and use.
+Below are some simple examples of the Groovy syntax.
+For a more detailed summary you can check out official [Groovy Documentation](https://groovy-lang.org/documentation.html).

 ```groovy
 // this is a single line comment